Education

 During these assemblies, Reed shared his experience as well as always stressed peace in the world.
 He encouraged students to always get along and help one another in a time of need.

-As the country celebrates Black History Month, let’s us all be inspired by the courage George Reed had shown when he served during the Vietnam War.
+As the country celebrates Black History Month, George Reed’s courageous service during the Vietnam War inspires us all.
 Let’s us remember that he was willing to give his life in order to protect the United States of America.

 -